Upstate’s Uneven Metropolitan Economies – Implications for Policy Makers

 - Timothy J. Bartik of the W. P. Upjohn Institute for Employment Research reported that as of 2015, New York’s state and local tax incentives as a percentage of the state’s private industry value added were second highest in the nation.
 Only New Mexico spent more.

-- New York’s high spending on incentives was despite the fact that the state’s business tax burden as a percentage of private industry value added was about average.
+- New York’s high spending on incentives occurred despite the fact that the state’s business tax burden as a percentage of private industry value added was about average.

 - The 2017 Annual Report on New York State Tax Expenditures show that at the state level, $1.4 billion in economic development tax incentives were issued.